mcspronko/selective-cache/README.md

 ## Usage

 Navigate to the System > Tools > Cache Management page and you should see a **Refresh Invalidated Cache** button.

-## TODO

-Enhancement - add a link inside Cache notifications to clear invalidated cache types.
-This will remove a need to go to a "Cache Management" page and refresh cache.